A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams: Acknowledgment

-\IEEEPARstart{M}{ulti-agent} task allocation (MATA), representing a more general class of the well-known multi-robot task allocation (MRTA)~\cite{campbell2011multi}, is the problem of determining which agent, human or robotic, while complying with task constraints and agent features, is in charge (and when) to execute every single action required to achieve the team's goal\footnote{In this paper, the term \textit{task} and \textit{role} are used as synonyms, as prescribed by \textit{Gerkey and Matari\'c}, since \textit{"the underlying problem remains the same"}~\cite{gerkey2003role}.}.
+\IEEEPARstart{M}{ulti-Agent} Task Allocation (MATA), representing a more general class of the well-known Multi-Robot Task Allocation~\cite{campbell2011multi}, is the problem of determining which agent, human or robot, while complying with task constraints and agent features, is in charge (and when) to execute every single action required to achieve the team's goal.
 This issue is growing in significance, especially in the field of Human-Robot Collaboration (HRC), with the aim of improving performance by creating synergistic collaborations between human and robotic agents~\cite{ajoudani2018progress,villani2018survey}.
-MRTA methods have applications in different fields, such as environmental exploration and monitoring~\cite{farinelli2004multirobot}, rescue~\cite{kitano2001robocup}, surveillance, transportation~\cite{tambe1997towards}, and robotic soccer~\cite{tambe1997towards, stone1999task, farinelli2004multirobot}.
+Role allocation methods have applications in different fields, such as environmental exploration and monitoring~\cite{farinelli2004multirobot}, rescue~\cite{kitano2001robocup}, surveillance, transportation~\cite{tambe1997towards}, and robotic soccer~\cite{tambe1997towards, stone1999task, farinelli2004multirobot}.